NASCAR teams call revenue model 'broken,' warn of layoffs

 “We’ve already had substantial cuts.
 We are doing more with less than we ever have in 30 years,” Alpern said.

-NASCAR did not immediately reply to a request for comment from The Associated Press.

-The battle over costs has been made public with five races remaining to crown the 2022 NASCAR champion.

-The issue has simmered for years and in 2016 NASCAR adopted a charter system for 36 cars that is as close to a franchise model as possible in a sport that was founded by and independently owned by the France family.
+The battle over costs has simmered for years.
+In 2016, NASCAR adopted a charter system for 36 cars that is as close to a franchise model as possible in a sport that was founded by and independently owned by the France family.
 The charters at least gave the teams something of value to hold — or sell — and protect their investment in the sport.

 The team business model is still heavily dependant on sponsorship, which the teams must individually secure.
 Newmark said sponsorship covers between 60% to 80% of the budgets for all 16 chartered organizations.